xrimsonn/real-time-chat-spring/README.md

 3. Run the command `mvn install` to download dependencies.

-4. Run the Spring Boot application.
+4. Run the Spring Boot application using mvn `spring-boot:run`.

 The backend server should now be running and you can go to the index on http://localhost:8080.